 The campaign has been running since 2012.
 Previous books chosen were : Arthur Quinn and the World Serpent (Alan Early); The Nightmare Club series; The Powers (Kevin Stevens); Danger is Everywhere (David O’Doherty and Chris Judge); The Book of Learning (E.R.
 Murray) Knights of the Borrowed Dark (Dave Rudden) and Making Millions (Erika McGann)

 We are delighted to announce Making Millions by Erika McGann as the 2018 Citywide Reading for Children choice.
-This exciting adventure story about the Bubble Street Gang is suitable for boys and girls aged 7-10 years.
+This exciting adventure story, illustrated by Vince Reid, about the Bubble Street Gang is suitable for boys and girls aged 7-10 years.

 “I’m so excited and delighted that Making Millions is the 2018 Citywide Read.
 I live in the heart of the city and I’ve already met and shared stories with a lot of kids through Dublin City Libraries.
 I’m looking forward to meeting many more and to hearing their stories about secret forts, jumble sales, ghost stories and getting up to (just a little bit of) mischief.” says Erika.

 The aim of the reading campaign is to encourage children to read for pleasure.
 The initiative is run by Dublin UNESCO City of Literature and Dublin City Council Public Libraries, in partnership with O’Brien Press, and runs from January to March 2018.